-The Ohio Fair Employment Practice Law prohibits employers from making hiring decisions based on race, color, religion, sex (including pregnancy, childbirth, or related medical conditions), military status, national origin, disability, age, or ancestry (OH Rev. Code Sec.
-4112.01 et seq.).
+Discrimination.
+The Ohio Fair Employment Practice Law prohibits employers from making hiring decisions based on race, color, religion, sex (including pregnancy, childbirth, or related medical conditions), military status, national origin, disability, age, or ancestry (Ohio Rev. Code § 4112.01 et seq.).
 The law applies to all public employers and to private employers with four or more employees.

 Outside referrals.
 The law also prohibits employers from using an employment agency, training school, or any other type of employee referral source known to discriminate based on these factors.

 Municipal ban the box.
-Many municipalities have enacted ban the box requirements in Ohio.
-Employers are encouraged to learn the status of the law in their jurisdictions.
+Many municipalities have enacted ban-the-box requirements in Ohio.
+Employers are encouraged to learn the status of the ...